Make Your Visit Count

 Visits give you the chance to check up on their health, but did you know your visits might actually keep your parents healthy?
 We know that many of our residents see health benefits from staying connected to their friends and family.

-If your mom or dad is coping with a chronic illness or the loss of a spouse, visits from loved ones can help prevent depression, stress,
+If your mom or dad is coping with a chronic illness or the loss of a spouse, visits from loved ones can help prevent depression, stress, isolation and loneliness.

 Help Them Remember

 As a physical bridge to their past and future, visiting your mom or dad gives them the chance to reminisce about the best times of their lives.
-Conversations, home movies, music,
+Conversations, home movies, music, photographs and scrapbooks can spark nostalgia, remind them of happy times and benefit seniors suffering from dementia and memory loss.

 Make New Memories